 Remember when you were a kid, and it was your birthday, and you got to eat cake?
 Remember how yummy that cake was?
-How soft, moist, sweet and sinful it was?
+How soft, moist, sweet, and sinful it was?
 Well, I’ve got something better.

 These are technically muffins, but seriously, they could easily be mistaken for cake.
 They are probably the softest, moistest, most sinful thing I’ve baked in a long time.
-And that’s saying something around here, because I bake a lot!
+And that’s saying something around here because I bake a lot!
 They are lightly tropical with a distinctive coconut flavor.
-The pineapple becomes sort of a sweet afterthought.
+The pineapple becomes a sort of sweet afterthought.

 I had to make this recipe 3 times to get it right.
 But man, oh man, did I ever get it!